 If you developed mesothelioma due to workplace exposure, the attorneys of The Ferraro Law Firm can help.
 The Ferraro Law Firm is one of the top five asbestos and mesothelioma law firms in the nation.
 Our attorneys have recovered billions of dollars for families who have suffered after a mesothelioma diagnosis.

-Although our firm is based in Florida, we accept asbestos cases nationwide.
+Our firm accepts asbestos cases nationwide.
 Our asbestos attorneys have helped families across the country recover compensation from asbestos funds to help cover medical costs, lost wages, and more.
 Call 888-554-2030 or fill out a free case evaluation online.